Charles Ruijs de Beerenbrouck: Career

 He started his career in 1896 as a lawyer in Maastricht.
 In 1899 Ruijs de Beerenbrouck became a member of the Maastricht municipal council and in 1905 he was elected to the House of Representatives.
 Ruijs de Beerenbrouck remained a councillor and a member of parliament until 16 May 1918, when he became Queen's Commissioner of the province of Limburg (in the province of Limburg usually called Gouverneur, or Governor).

-Ruijs de Beerenbrouck did not stay in office as Queen's Commissioner for long, as on 9 September 1918 he was appointed as Chairman of the Council of Ministers.
+Ruijs de Beerenbrouck did not stay in office as Queen's Commissioner for long, as on 9 September 1918 he was appointed as minister of the Interior and "temporary" Chairman of the Council of Ministers.

 As Chairman of the Council of Ministers he had to deal with the aftermath of World War I. Although the Netherlands had remained neutral during the conflict, Ruijs de Beerenbrouck nevertheless faced several problems, particularly the return of German troops through the province of Limburg and the exile of the German emperor Wilhelm II.

 In November 1918 the leader of the Social Democratic Workers' Party (SDAP), Pieter Jelles Troelstra, inspired by the Russian Revolution and the German Revolution of 1918–1919, called for a socialist revolution among the working class.
 However, the revolution attempt of Troelstra met with little enthusiasm.
-Despite this, Ruijs de Beerenbrouck enacted several social reforms in order to satisfy the working class.
+Despite this, the Ruijs de Beerenbrouck cabinet enacted several social reforms in order to satisfy the working class.

+The Labour Act of November 1919, for example, introduced an eight-hour day, limited night work and provided for (as noted by one study) “establishment of a department of labor inspection.”
+Laws were passed in 1919 and 1921 that extended workmen’s compensation to additional groups, while in 1919 an Invalidity Act was passed which provided (as noted by one study) “life pensions for widows and pensions for orphans to their majority.”
+That same year, a Health Act was passed which set up a separate inspectorate for child health.
+The Old Age Pensions Act of November 1919 established voluntary old age insurance for self-employed persons, while the Pensions Act of May 1922 provided pensions for public servants, together with their widows and orphans.